vapor-community/HTMLKit/README.md

 # HTMLKit

-Render HTML templates in a *typesafe* and **lightning fast** way!
+Render **lightning fast** HTML templates in a *typesafe* way!
 By using Swift's powerfull language features, HTMLKit is able to catch bugs that might otherwise occure, but also in an insanely fast way.

-## How fast is HTMLKit?
+## How fast is HTMLKit? ⚡

 As mentioned HTMLKit is extremely fast, but exactly who fast?
 By using the Leaf templating language as a benchmark, HTMLKit was **150 or 880x faster** depending if the caching feature was used.

 This is the result of the rendering time used on a somewhat complex page, using a base template, that renders a navigation-bar and has a placeholder for some view content to display.
 In the view content, there was a for loop that displays some cards and its content.
-The same view was rendered *128* times with the different frameworks, and Leaf used an average of *0.841 sec*, while HTMLKit used and an average of *0.00548 sec*.
+The same view was rendered 128 times with the different frameworks, and Leaf used an average of *0.841 sec*, while HTMLKit used and an average of *0.00548 sec*.
 This is where the *150x* relation is from.

-So how do you use it?
+## So how do you use it? 🔧

 It is actually quite simple.
 But first, there are three different protocols to understand.